 In partnership with the Society for Underwater Technology (SUT), Subsea Energy Australia (SEA) and Subsea UK the AOG Subsea Forum is a free-to-attend conference that addresses the latest trends, issues and developments in the Australian subsea industry.
 View the 2019 Subsea Forum agenda here.

 Held over three days in a theatre on the AOG exhibition floor, the Subsea Forum is the largest gathering of subsea professionals in Australia.

-Thanks to the generosity of our hosts and sponsors, delegate attendance will be complimentary.
+Thanks to the generosity of our hosts and Operator Sponsors Woodside and Chevron, delegate attendance will be complimentary.

 Submissions referring to case studies will be highly regarded.

 Prior to submission, company and joint venture clearance must be obtained.
 Any perceived problems concerning clearance should be outlined when the paper proposal is submitted.

 Ideally your submission will not have been presented before and should contain new information.

 A) Applications officially close on 6 September 2019, however late abstract entries may still be accepted by clicking the Submission Form above.